 Each of the treatment methods offered by vein treatment centers has been proven safe and effective through years of studies.
 The most popular options include the following:

 These state-of-the-art procedures can be performed on-site at vein centers, and they are typically completed in under an hour.
 A local anesthetic prevents discomfort during the procedure, and you can usually return to your normal activities same-day.

 After care is minimal.
 Your vein doctor in NJ will probably recommend that you wear compression stockings for a few days following your treatment, and you should refrain from strenuous exercise until after your follow-up exam.

 How Do I Choose the Best Vein Doctor in New Jersey?

 When choosing a vein doctor in New Jersey, there are two primary considerations.
 First, review the doctor’s qualifications.
 Your physician should be a Board-Certified specialist in the area of venous medicine, with extensive experience in diagnosing and treating diseases that affect the veins.

 Second, your doctor should treat you as a partner in your care, encouraging two-way communication and including you in the decision-making process.
 This is an important element of your care, and it can significantly impact the success of your treatment.

-Schedule an appointment with Dr. Novak or one of the other highly-qualified vein specialists under the leadership of Medical Director Faisal Siddiqi at the Vein Treatment Clinic.
-You can book your consultation online or by calling 855.699.2004.
+Schedule an appointment with Dr. Novak or one of the other highly-qualified vein specialists under the leadership of New Jersey Medical Director Dr. Faisal Siddiqi at the Vein Treatment Center.
+You can book your consultation online or by calling (973) 435-0533.